php-mime-mail-parser/php-mime-mail-parser/README.md

     echo 'MIME part string : '.$attachment->getMimePartStr().'<br />';
     // return the whole MIME part of the attachment

-    $attachment->save('/path/to/save/myattachment/', false, Parser::ATTACHMENT_DUPLICATE_SUFFIX);
+    $attachment->save('/path/to/save/myattachment/', Parser::ATTACHMENT_DUPLICATE_SUFFIX);
-    // return the path and the filename saved (same parameters than saveAttachments) }
+    // return the path and the filename saved (same strategy available than saveAttachments) }
 ```